CUCyber/presentations/recon/intro2info.md

 * You should be recording everything
 * Even small details can be important
 * Overwhelmed?
-Orgainization is your friend
+Organization is your friend

 Note:
 * Details all the way down to what is someone's favorite color can be important (Password cracking)
-* Use tools to help you orgainize thoughts: OneNote, Good naming conventions, well thought out groupings of information.
+* Use tools to help you organize thoughts: OneNote, Good naming conventions, well thought out groupings of information.

 ## Thing 1...Thing n